AY2526S1-CS2113-W14-1/tp/docs/UserGuide.md

 ```
 =========================================================
-New Exercise for Jonas Hardwell created for session 3:
+New Exercise for Jonas Hardwell (ID: 0001) created for session (ID: 003):
-Benchpress 5x5 80kg
+Benchpress 5x5 80kg (ID: 01)
 =========================================================

 ```